 Three Specialties: Strategy, Planning, Growth

 Respondents of the 2017 Pragmatic Institute Survey said they managed an average of three products each.
-It’s hard to fathom how a product manager can do all the activities of defining, describing and delivering products for more than one product.
+It’s hard to fathom how a product manager can do all the activities of defining, describing, and delivering products for more than one product.
 That’s why we are starting to see more specialization in product management roles.
-We see strategic product managers, technical product managers
+We see strategic product managers, technical product managers, and product owners, and product marketing managers.

 Let’s take the idea of a problem manager one step further.
-We can get a better understanding of roles and responsibilities if we specialize titles around problems of strategy, planning
+We can get a better understanding of roles and responsibilities if we specialize titles around problems of strategy, planning, and growth.

 Product Strategy Manager